The Kent MSc in Science, Communication and Society gives critical, professional and practical perspectives on science communication.

-The entry requirement for the programme is at least an Upper Second Class Honours degree.
+The entry requirement for the programme is a minimum 2.1 degree in a relevant subject.
 Given the multidisciplinary, integrated nature of the programme, we will not assume a high level of scientific knowledge or humanities experience amongst entrants, and are flexible about the subject of your undergraduate studies.
 We will expect students to have an enthusiasm for science, and a willingness to learn about scientific concepts.
 Similarly, science graduates will be expected to engage with perspectives from the humanities, and to avail themselves of the guidance and support provided in preparing extended essays and seminar material.
 The interdisciplinary approach will ensure that all participants will leave with significant transferable skills upon completion of the programme.
-The fees for this master's course are as follows:

 Please note that the School of Biosciences has a number of funding and scholarship opportunities for master's students.
 Please visit the funding and scholarships page to review eligibility criteria and the application procedure.